 Considering there are several brands of sleep headphones that go for $30 to $50, I think the sound quality and comfort in any position could be better.

-I’m kind of on the fence about the Dubslabs Bedphones, if I’m honest.
+I’m not convinced that the Dubslabs Bedphones are the ideal headphones to use if you’re likely to fall asleep wearing them.
 I can see why some people will potentially love them, while others might find they aren’t right at all.

 Having said that, if you only need them for quiet use in bed while relaxing and/or you sleep on your back anyway, and perhaps if you don’t want to block out the world entirely, these might work well for you.

 I probably wouldn’t save up for them if you’re on a tight budget, as cheaper headphones might also work well.
 But if money isn’t an issue, they might be worth trying.
 There’s a 30 day trial period, so you can always send them back if they didn’t tick all the right boxes for you.